-What is the best lightweight umbrella stroller?
-We took 19 of the top rated, and most innovative products on the market, and we put them through a variety of tests and a head to head competition to weed out the hard to use, ordinary, or the less than awesome.
-We rated the products on their weight and folded size, ease of use, maneuverability, and quality to determine which were the best, the most economical, or simply the coolest strollers out there.
-Read on to see which products impressed us and which disappointed.
+Which option is the best umbrella stroller?
+We chose 19 of the top ranked and most innovative products on the market, and put them through extensive testing in a head-to-head competition to find the easiest to use, push, and to take when travelling.
+We rated products on their weight and folded size, ease of use, maneuverability, and quality to determine which lightweight strollers were the best, the most economical, or just the coolest strollers out there.
+Read on to see which options impressed us and which disappointed.

 Read the full review below >

 Test Results and Ratings